2025 ARTIST LINE-UP

 Thursday, August 14

-Zaccai Curtis is an acclaimed recording artist and producer, recently honored with the 2025 Grammy Award for Best Latin Jazz Album.
+Zaccai Curtis is an acclaimed recording artist and producer, recently honored with the 2025 GRAMMY Award for Best Latin Jazz Album.
 He leads his own groups, the Zaccai Curtis Quintet and Sonido Solar, and after five successful releases, is set to drop his new album Sonoluminescence this year.

 A native of Connecticut, Zaccai moved to NYC in 2005, where he's performed with renowned artists including Christian Chief Adjuah Scott, Donald Harrison, Santana, Cindy Blackman, Eddie Palmieri, and more.